United States Penitentiary, Big Sandy: 2008

 In early 2008, inmate Steven Michael Reid (11728-018) threw scalding water on a prison unit manager's face and neck.
 As a result of Reid's assault, the unit manager suffered first and second degree burns to the face, neck, and chest.
 Reid was sentenced to an additional 20 years in prison in February 2009.

 Inmate Adam Oliveri (50045-054) stabbed a correctional officer in the head, back, and arm with a prison-made weapon on October 21, 2008, causing the officer to suffer several injuries.
 Oliveri was convicted after a three-day trial in 2010 and sentenced to an additional 17 years in prison, extending his release date to 2029.
 Oliveri is now at FCI Schuylkill.

 On December 10, 2008, inmate Manuel Cardosa attacked a fellow inmate from behind as the inmate walked in a prison housing unit.
 Cardosa knocked the victim inmate to the floor and repeatedly jumped with both feet on his victim inmate's head, causing the victim inmate to suffer permanent and life-threatening injuries.
 Cardosa was sentenced to an additional eight years in prison on October 5, 2009.
 He was released from prison on April 8, 2019.

 2009

-John Travis Millner (32011-007) stabbed fellow inmate Vincent Earl Smith, Jr. at USP Big Sandy with a prison-made ice pick before strangling him to death in January 2009.
+John Travis Millner (32011-007) stabbed fellow inmate Vincent Earl Smith Jr. at USP Big Sandy with a prison-made ice pick before strangling him to death in January 2009.
 Court records are unclear as to what sparked the conflict between the two men, both from Washington, DC.
 Millner was already serving a life sentence for shooting and killing a person using a high-powered rifle on New Year's Eve 2002.
 The Department of Justice considered pursuing the death penalty, but Millner was ultimately sentenced to serve an additional life sentence.
-Millner is now at ADX Florence.
+Millner is now at USP Florence High.